-Start Your Engines: Combined Air Forces kick off Talisman Sabre 23
+Start your engines: combined Air Forces kick off Talisman Sabre 23

 |Downloads:

-This work, Start Your Engines: Combined Air Forces kick off Talisman Sabre 23, by TSgt Eric Summers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Start your engines: combined Air Forces kick off Talisman Sabre 23, by Capt.
+Margaret Kealy-Machella, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT